FloridaIslandNFT/.github/whitepaper.md

   A REIT-like model under U.S. law allows fractional ownership of real estate through ERC-1155 tokens.
 The trust (e.g., East Sister Rock LLC) retains legal title, while the tokens represent beneficial interests in that trust.

 - **Compliance with Existing REIT Rules** :file_cabinet:
   U.S. regulations dictate a formal REIT registration with the IRS once fractional interests are sold.
-The sale is targeted for **April 2025**, affording the trust up to one year before filing necessary REIT paperwork.
+The sale and launch date is targeted for **April 2025**, affording the trust up to one year before filing necessary REIT paperwork.

 - **50% Ownership Limit and ‘No More Than Five Owners’ Rule** :no_entry_sign:
   In line with the REIT “5/50 rule,” no five token holders can collectively surpass 50% ownership.
 Tokenomics will prevent exceeding thresholds by automating the process via the smart contract.